 Again and again I have to cross side creeks that tumble into Fourpoint Creek.
 They carry a lot of water and come rushing down steeply.
-There are no bridges, just rocks to step on, and quite often the water is running so high and fast over them that I have to walk upstream or downstream to find a crossing.
-One is especially challenging and involves some bushwhacking to find a suitable spot, but I still have to wade through the water to avoid falling onto sharp rocks.
+There are no bridges, just rocks to step on, and quite often the water is running so high and fast that I have to walk upstream or downstream to find a crossing.
+One crossing is especially challenging and involves some bushwhacking to find a suitable spot, but I still have to wade through the water to avoid falling onto sharp rocks.

 I reach the treeline and have a view over the pretty valley of Fourpoint Creek.
 It looks like a good habitat for grizzlies.
 I stop often to scan the slopes around me.

 The antlers of a mountain caribou provide a nice foreground for a picture.
 These shy animals live here, obviously, but you hardly ever get to see them.
-A bit further on the trail I disturb a family of grouse.
+A bit further on the trail, I disturb a family of grouse.

 I have a short break at beautiful Jonas Pass.